Alextormt/codechallenge/README.md

 1. You will be able to interact with two modules that can be accesed by clicking the tabs in the header.
 2. Each module has a color theme, however you can switch between themes at any moment by clickng the themes buttons in the header
-3. All the Data in both modules is dynamic :) and can be edited using the JSON mocks located in the `/src/app/assets/json` folder (feel free to change some data)
+3. All the Data in both modules is dynamic and loaded with RXJS :).
+It can be edited using the JSON mocks located in the `/src/app/assets/json` folder.
+The system will fetch the mocks as if it was a real backend with dynamic data (feel free to change some data)

 ### Module 1
 1. Contains 4 cards with dynamic data, SVG icons,gradient animations and hover effects (You can add more cards via `Module1Mock.json`)